BlckHawker/Productivity-App/PROJECT PLAN.md

   - [ ] labels
   - [ ] reminders
 - [ ]  Tasks must automatically record creation date.
+- [ ] Deleting a project deletes all of its sections and tasks.

 #### 3.2 - Update Task Acceptance Criteria